eclipse/repairnator/doc/scripts.md

 follows the document specification described in chore.

-It will create a txt-file for each build in the collection `inspector` with the travis-build URL, the github commit URL along with every patch that was created for this specific build together with the toolname that produced each patch.
+It will create a txt-file for each build in the collection `inspector` with the travis-build URL, the GitHub commit URL along with every patch that was created for this specific build together with the toolname that produced each patch.

-The text file will have a html format and the following xpath queries provide some interesting data for each file.
+The text file will have a HTML format and the following xpath queries provide some interesting data for each file.

 ### Select all patches created by `<tool>`